Commercial use¶

 |---|---|---|

-Plans and checkout are at anulum.li/synapse/pricing.html (handled by Polar.sh, CHF).
-For enterprise, OEM, academic, or non-profit terms, write to protoscience@anulum.li.
+Plans, current prices, and checkout are at remanentia.com/synapse/pricing.html (handled by Polar.sh in USD; each buyer sees their local currency at checkout, CHF invoicing on request).
+For enterprise, OEM, academic, non-profit, managed-hosting, or co-ownership terms, write to protoscience@anulum.li.

 The full commercial terms are in